benoitpas/advent-of-code-2021/README.md

 Nice to get a visual result !

 # Day 14
-I did part 1 with the naive approach of modifying the string although it was kind of obivous part 2 would be about scalabilty of the solution.
+I did part 1 with the naive approach of modifying the string although it was kind of obvious that part 2 would be about scalabilty of the solution.

 One nice thing with python is that ints are of unlimited size.
 I only realizes when I was working on this puzzle and ints were getting bigger and bigger.